- Why you should run Hive on Kubernetes, even in a Hadoop cluster

 Analysis 1.
 Running time

 On the Red and Gold clusters, we compare three systems: Hive-LLAP of HDP 2.6.4, Presto 0.203e, and Hive 3.1.0 on MR3.
 We do not compare SparkSQL 2.2.0 which is too slow in sequential tests.
-On the Red cluster, we increase the concurrency level from 8 to 128, and on the Gold cluster, we increase the concurrency level from 8 to 40.
-The results for a concurrency level of 1 is obtained from the previous sequential tests.
+The results for a concurrency level of 1 are obtained from the previous sequential tests.
 The last two columns show the reduction in the running time of Hive 3.1.0 on MR3 with respect to Hive-LLAP of HDP 2.6.4 and Presto 0.203e (in percentage).

-We observe that Hive 3.1.0 on MR3 is the most stable system as it is the only system that survives all concurrency levels.
-It also achieves a significant reduction in the running time even with respect to Hive-LLAP of HDP 2.6.4, nearly doubling the throughput.
+We observe that Hive 3.1.0 on MR3 achieves a significant reduction in the running time even with respect to Hive-LLAP of HDP 2.6.4, nearly doubling the throughput.
 Note that with a large concurrency level, Hive-LLAP (of any version of HDP) incurs a considerable overhead of maintaining ApplicationMasters because each active query requires a dedicated ApplicationMaster.
 For example, for a concurrency level of 64, Hive-LLAP consumes 64 * 2G = 128GB of memory for 64 ApplicationMasters alone (each of which is counted as a separate job by Hadoop).
 Hive on MR3 has no such issue because a single DAGAppMaster suffices for managing all concurrent queries.
-For example, our experiment on the Red cluster uses a single DAGAppMaster of 54GB to manage all 128 concurrent queries.
-(At runtime, it consumes about 40GB of physical memory.)
-Presto .203e fails to scale beyond a concurrency level of 16.

 On the Indigo cluster, we compare four systems: Hive-LLAP of HDP 3.0.1, Presto 0.208e, SparkSQL 2.3.1, and Hive 3.1.0 on MR3.
-We increase the concurrency level from 8 to 32.
-The results for a concurrency level of 1 is obtained from the previous sequential tests.
+The results for a concurrency level of 1 are obtained from the previous sequential tests.

 Analysis 2.
 Concurrency factor